beclab/Terminus/README.md

 ## Introduction

-Olares is the sovereign cloud that puts you in control.
-It's an open-source, self-hosted alternative to public clouds like AWS, built to reclaim your data ownership and privacy.
-By combining the power of Kubernetes with a streamlined interface, Olares enables you to take full control of your data and computing resources.
-Whether you're managing a homelab, hosting applications, or safeguarding your privacy, Olares delivers the flexibility and capabilities of public clouds, without compromising privacy or security.

-Typical use cases of Olares include:
+Convert your hardware into an AI home server with Olares, an open-source sovereign cloud OS built for local AI.

+- Run leading AI models: Host powerful open AI models like LLaMA, Stable Diffusion, Whisper, and Flux.1 directly on your hardware.
+- Deploy AI Apps with ease: Effortlessly deploy a wide range of open-source AI apps from Olares Market for secure, on-demand access anytime, anywhere.
+- Elevate AI experience: Using a [Model Context Protocol](https://spec.modelcontextprotocol.io/specification/) (MCP)-like mechanism, Olares seamlessly connects AI models with AI apps and your private data sets for personalized, context-aware AI experiences.

+## Why Olares?

+Here is why and where you can count on Olares for private, powerful, and secure sovereign cloud experience:

-🤖 **Local AI**: Host and run world-class open-source AI models locally, including large language models, image generation, and speech recognition.
-Create custom AI assistants that integrate seamlessly with your personal data and applications, all while ensuring enhanced privacy and control. <br>
+🤖 **Edge AI**: Run cutting-edge open AI models locally, including large language models, computer vision, and speech recognition.
+Create private AI services tailored to your data for enhanced functionality and privacy. <br>

-💻**Personal data repository**: Securely store, sync, and manage your photos, documents, and important files in a unified storage and access anywhere. <br>
+📊 **Personal data repository**: Securely store, sync, and manage your important files, photos, and documents across devices and locations.<br>

-🛠️ **Self-hosted workspace**: Create a free, powerful workspace for your team or family with open source self-hosted alternatives. <br>
+🚀 **Self-hosted workspace**: Build a free collaborative workspace for your team using secure, open-source SaaS alternatives.<br>

 🎥 **Private media server**: Host your own streaming services with your personal media collections. <br>